 (above, a plain pad and pen work great in a pinch!)

-beading projects (love these Melissa and Doug wooden bead sets),
+beading projects (love these Melissa and Doug wooden bead sets

-sticker books (we’re partial to Usborne and Dover sticker books),
+sticker books (we’re partial to Usborne

 magnetic toys or games (such as Fractiles Magnetic Tiles or our favorite literary character magnets),